Best Practices to Write Title and Meta Description Tags for SEO

 The title tag and meta description are basic but core elements of SEO.
 And because Google tends to use meta tag content to generate snippets, they can have a direct impact on a searcher’s decision to click through to your website.

-But if you think that you can simply write anything you want in your pages’ metadata and search engines will display it word for word in the SERPs, you’ve got another thing coming.
+But if you think that search engines will display whatever you write in your page’s metadata word for word in the SERPs, you’ve got another thing coming.
 Search engines can pull any text from your web pages because they might think it’s more relevant and display that text in the snippet instead.
 However, there are certain rules that will help you make the most of your tags when it comes to promoting your website.

 Similar to a business card, title tags and meta descriptions store data on the content of your pages, and when the time’s right, share that information with both search engines and people.
 And if you want to please both of them, you simply can’t ignore title and description tags.
 Let’s take a look at why metadata is important in SEO and how to use it correctly.